-Influence: 53 published books, supervises IslamToday.net, and reaches millions through TV
+Influence: 53 published books, supervised IslamToday.net, and reached millions through TV

-Ambassador of Non-violence: In an effort to distance himself from alleged connections to perpetrators of terrorism, Al-Ouda is outspoken about the importance of inculcating love and mercy as opposed to violence (except in valid cases of self-defense) in the daily lives of Muslims.
+Ambassador of Non-violence: In an effort to distance himself from alleged connections to perpetrators of terrorism, Al-Ouda is outspoken about the importance of inculcating love and mercy as opposed to violence (except in valid cases of self-defence) in the daily lives of Muslims.
 As a prominent member of the International Union for Muslim Scholars, he led the delegation in talks with Arab heads of state regarding the need for them to unite in opposition to Israel’s siege of Gaza in early 2009.
-He has strongly condemned DA’ISH.
-He also called for peace and unity between members of the GCC and Qatar, which, led to his arrest alongside other clerics in a series of clampdowns on the religious establishment in Saudi Arabia.
+He has strongly condemned da’ish.
+He also called for peace and unity between members of the GCC and Qatar.

 Arrested on Charges Against the State: Al-Ouda was arrested in September 2017 and charged for what ostensibly seems to be nothing more than tweets urging Saudi and Qatar to end a diplomatic rift.
 He had earlier voiced concerns about Saudi’s human rights record, but perhaps his true crime has been not to publicly endorse and support the recent changes happening in Saudi Arabia.
 Al-Ouda has been held in punishing conditions, often in solitary confinement and detained incommunicado.